The Best Vitamins and Supplements for a Healthy Heart

 Ameliorates circulation and vascular function.

-Abolishes statin drug side effects including muscle ache and weakness.
+Abolishes statin drug side effects, including muscle ache and weakness.

 Might lower high blood pressure levels in people who have high blood pressure.